The Zairja Collective Joins the de Young Museum's' "Uncanny Valley" Exhibition

 So, he’ll change during the show?

 Yeah, he will.
 If you’re lucky and he responds to your cooing and donations through the app, which is called The Shrine, he may appear on your app and actually leave the show and come to you.
 But his actions are unpredictable.
-Ian has invested him with what he calls a Congress of Spirits, which are different drives that compete with one another.
+Ian has invested him with what he calls a Congress of Demons, which are different drives that compete with one another.

 Christopher Kulendran Thomas’s piece Being Human is the next gallery, right?